Cheerleading boasts increasing international appeal

 At the end of their three-year provisional recognition period, they can apply to become part of the Olympic Games sports program.

-While cheerleading's strong youth appeal was clearly attractive to the IOC, widespread international participation is also key to taking the next steps toward a place at the Summer Games.
+While cheerleading's strong youth appeal was clearly attractive to the IOC, widespread international participation is also key to taking the next steps towards a place at the Summer Games.

 With over 100 national federations registered with the International Cheer Union (ICU), Webb is certain the competitiveness of the sport would not be confined to just North America.